thin-edge/thin-edge.io/docs/src/architecture/data-model.md

   |:---------------------|:--------------------|
   | **Unique name**      | `tedge_config` |
   | **Field:**`files`    | List of config-files the device provides.
 Per config file there are the fields as below:<br/><br/>-  `path`, full path to the file in the filesystem.
 If that field is not set, tedge_agent's HTTP-filetransfer is used to read/write the file.<br/>- `type`, an optional configuration type.
 If not provided, the path is used as type.
 If path is not set then `type` is mandatory.<br/>- optional unix file ownership: `user`, `group` and octal `mode`.
 These are only used when `path` is set, and a configuration file pushed from the cloud doesn't exist on the device|
-  | **Behavoiur**        | On cloud request<br/>-  provided configuration files are requested from the device and sent to the cloud<br/>- or downloaded from the cloud and sent to the device.<br/><br/> For details see [Configuration Managenement documentation](../references/c8y-configuration-management.md#configuration-files-for-child-devices)
+  | **Behavoiur**        | On cloud request<br/>-  provided configuration files are requested from the device and sent to the cloud<br/>- or downloaded from the cloud and sent to the device.<br/><br/> For details see TODO \[Configuration Managenement documentation](../references/c8y-configuration-management.md#configuration-files-for-child-devices)

 Examples **capability** objects for schema `tedge_config`:
 ```json